rust-lang/mdBook/guide/src/format/theme/syntax-highlighting.md

 ## Improve default theme

-If you think the default theme doesn't look quite right for a specific language, or could be improved.
-Feel free to [submit a new issue](https://github.com/rust-lang/mdBook/issues) explaining what you have in mind and I will take a look at it.
+If you think the default theme doesn't look quite right for a specific language, or could be improved, feel free to [submit a new issue](https://github.com/rust-lang/mdBook/issues) explaining what you have in mind and I will take a look at it.

 You could also create a pull-request with the proposed improvements.

-Overall the theme should be light and sober, without to many flashy colors.
+Overall the theme should be light and sober, without too many flashy colors.